bobmaerten/docker-wallabag/README.md

     ./scripts/wallabag-docker
     Usage: wallabag-docker {start|stop|status}

+## Using ENV variable to pass SALT value in config file

+You can specify a `--env WALLABAG_SALT=<insert salt value here>` in the docker run command in order to fix the salt value in the wallabag config file on container startup.
+Example:

+    sudo docker run -p 8080:80 -d --env WALLABAG_SALT=34gAogagAigJaurgbqfdvqQergvqer bobmaerten/docker-wallabag:latest /sbin/my_init

 ### SSH into the container

 Please refer to the [Phusion documentation](https://github.com/phusion/baseimage-docker#login) to fetch the insecure-key used by default on the container started by the script.